pasqal-io/pqhack2025/docs/index.md

 <input type="checkbox" name="accordion-1" id="cb2">
 <label for="cb2" class="tab__label">Can I join?</label>
     <div class="tab__content">
         <p>The event is aimed at university students.
-You should at least be enrolled or have completed a Bachelor's degree in a relevant field (Math, Computer Science, Physics, Engineering) and should not have defended PhD degree by January 15 (the closing date for the registration).</p>
+You should at least be enrolled or have completed a Bachelor's degree in a relevant field (Math, Computer Science, Physics, Engineering, etc.) and should not have defended your PhD degree by January 15 (the closing date for the registration).</p>
     </div>
 </div>